 So you’re looking for change: how should you let it be known?

 Have you been in the same job for several years and are beginning to find the routine tedious?
 It’s quite normal to want a change, either upward or horizontally.
+The end of the year is coming and it’s time to take stock.
 Here are 5 tips on sharing your ambitions with your boss.

 Prepare in advance